“Withdrawal? After what happened to me, I’m going to go year after year “

 Lluís Mascaró | Albert Masnou

-In this section of the SPORT interview, Leo Messi addresses key issues in his career such as titles with Argentina, the Ballon d’Or and takes stock of what his sports career has been and what he awaits until his retirement.
+In the exclusive interview with SPORT, Leo Messi He addresses key issues in his career such as titles with Argentina, the Ballon d’Or and takes stock of what his sports career has been and what he awaits until his retirement.

 In December 2022 there is a World Cup.
 That waits?